MyzBai/TinkerersSubject/README.md

 The game is initialized with a configuration json file.
 This allows for the community to create their own version of gameplay.

-You read about how to create your own configuration [here](public/gconfig/help.md)
+You can read about how to create your own configuration [here](public/gconfig/help.md)